 One material weakness that has been identified related to the insufficient financial reporting and accounting personnel with appropriate U.S. GAAP knowledge and SEC reporting requirements to properly address complex U.S. GAAP technical accounting issues and to prepare and review financial statements and related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC.
 The other material weakness that has been identified related to the lack of a comprehensive accounting policies and procedures manual including comprehensive book closing procedures in accordance with U.S. GAAP.
 Either of these material weaknesses, if not timely remedied, may lead to significant misstatements in our consolidated financial statements in the future.
-For example, due to the lack of comprehensive book closing procedures, a cutoff error was rectified by restatement of the consolidated balance sheet and statement of operations as of and for the year ended December 31, 2019.
+For example, such material weaknesses have resulted in not consolidating a variable interest entity of which we were a primary beneficiary, which has been rectified by restatements of the consolidated balance sheets and statements of operations as of and for the years ended December 31, 2018 and 2019.
+Another example is that due to the lack of comprehensive book closing procedures, a cutoff error was rectified by restatement of the consolidated balance sheet and statement of operations as of and for the year ended December 31, 2019.
 In the future, we may identify additional material weaknesses.
 In addition, if our independent registered public accounting firm attests to, and reports on, the management assessment of the effectiveness of our internal controls, our independent registered public accounting firm may disagree with our management's assessment of the effectiveness of our internal controls.

 We plan to implement a number of measures to address the material weaknesses that have been identified in connection with the audits of our consolidated financial statements as of and for the years ended December 31, 2018, 2019 and 2020 under PCAOB standards.
-We will hire additional qualified financial and accounting staff with working experience in U.S. GAAP and SEC reporting requirements.
+We will hire additional qualified financial and accounting staff with working experience of U.S. GAAP and SEC reporting requirements.
 We will continue to further expedite and streamline our reporting process and develop our compliance process, including establishing a comprehensive accounting policies and procedures manual, to allow early detection, prevention and resolution of potential compliance issues.
 We intend to conduct regular and continuous U.S. GAAP accounting and financial reporting programs and send our financial staff to attend external U.S. GAAP training courses.
 We also intend to hire additional resources to strengthen the financial reporting function and set up a financial and system control framework.
 However, we cannot assure you that all these measures will be sufficient to remediate our material weakness in time, or at all.
 See "Risk Factors - Risks Related to our Business - In connection with the audits of our consolidated financial statements as of and for the years ended December 31, 2018, 2019 and 2020 Microvast and its independent registered public accounting firm identified two material weaknesses in its internal control over financial reporting.
 If we fail to develop and maintain an effective system of internal control over financial reporting, it may be unable to accurately report our financial results or prevent fraud."